• Skip to main content

 All of my pea recipes are interchangeable.
 In other words, you can use this recipe for any type of Southern pea.

 This recipe calls for a smoked ham hock.
-Suitable substitutes are salt pork, pork belly, bacon, smoked pork chops, and leftover ham.
+Suitable substitutes are cooked salt pork, pork belly, bacon, smoked pork chops, and leftover ham.

 If you need more menu ideas here is a link to all of my Southern-style recipes.